14all-agency/shopify-llms-txt-directory/https-eolasprints-com.md

   Updated: 2025-10-11T01:08:53Z
 - [Climate Commitment Supporting Carbon Removal](https://eolasprints.com/pages/climate-commitment): We recognize that every ecommerce delivery has a carbon footprint.
 Our climate commitment is to address this impact directly by funding innovative ...
   Updated: 2025-10-11T01:09:14Z
-- [Ups Express and Worldwide Saver Shipping Policy](https://eolasprints.com/pages/shipping-policy): We process and ship orders daily from our readily available stock.
-To ensure prompt dispatch, orders for Spain and Portugal should be placed before...
+- [Ups Express and Worldwide Saver Shipping Policy](https://eolasprints.com/pages/shipping-policy): When do you ship?
+We ship daily from stock.
+Orders placed after 1PM and 4PM on Fridays are shipped on Monday.
+Spain & Portugal Orders placed before...
-  Updated: 2025-10-11T01:09:35Z
+  Updated: 2025-10-17T19:37:51Z
 - [Medical Anatomical Models for Surgical Planning](https://eolasprints.com/pages/3d-printing-in-healthcare): 3D printing technology is revolutionizing the healthcare industry by enabling the creation of highly precise and patient-specific medical solutions...
   Updated: 2025-10-11T01:09:53Z
 - [Architectural 3d Printing Calidad y Servicio](https://eolasprints.com/pages/architectural-3d-printing): Architectural 3D printing offers a transformative approach to design visualization, enabling the production of physical models with exceptional det...
   Updated: 2025-10-11T01:10:20Z
 - [Getting Started with 3d Printing and Pla Filament](https://eolasprints.com/pages/get-started-with-3d-printing): Getting started with 3D printing, a key technology in additive manufacturing, is an exciting venture.
 This innovative process creates three dimensi...
   Updated: 2025-10-11T01:10:42Z
 - [Stl Gcode Models and Tools Calidad y Servicio](https://eolasprints.com/pages/3d-models): Discover a collection of high quality 3D models designed for enthusiasts and professionals.
-These files, available as stl gcode, are optimized for ...
+The collection features unique items like the Eolas Din...
-  Updated: 2025-10-11T01:11:09Z
+  Updated: 2025-10-17T19:50:57Z
 - [Professional 3d Printing and Design Service](https://eolasprints.com/pages/3d-printing-service): Our professional printing services transform digital concepts into tangible objects, suitable for everything from detailed prototypes to functional...
   Updated: 2025-10-11T01:11:27Z
 - [Privacy Policy and Targeted Advertising Choices](https://eolasprints.com/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...
   Updated: 2025-10-11T01:11:52Z
 - [3d Printer Filament Spool Size Guide for Bambu Lab Ams](https://eolasprints.com/pages/size-guide-3d-printer-filament-spool): This size guide offers detailed specifications for our complete range of 3D printer filament.
 Understanding the physical dimensions of your printer...
-  Updated: 2025-10-11T01:12:14Z
+  Updated: 2025-10-17T19:42:22Z
 - [Eolas Prints Filaments Print Profiles](https://eolasprints.com/pages/print-profiles-for-eolas-prints-filaments): Achieve superior 3D printing results with our custom print profiles, expertly calibrated for Eolas Prints filaments.
 These profiles are meticulousl...
-  Updated: 2025-10-11T01:12:29Z
+  Updated: 2025-10-17T19:34:37Z

 ## Policies